• Menu

 Where do I buy a physical playing set?

-The original game is produced and sold by the world famous Pressman Toy Corporation, who for example also sell the original version of the Triominos game and a board game edition of the popular Sudoku puzzle game.
+The original game is produced and sold by the world-famous Pressman Toy Corporation, that for example also sells the proprietary version of the Triominos game.

 How many tiles do you start with?